webclinic017/tradinghook/docs/structure.md

 This also gives us the ability to match match a hook and create a BUY LIMIT OCO type order.

-In case by some insane reason someone else is reading this, or in case I am and I have to look this over again, currently I am using igg and dg as operators to manipulate something called a "global variable".
+In case by some insane reason someone else is reading this, or in case I am and I have to look this over again, currently I am using igg as primitive conditional tool to manipulate something called a "global variable".

   i.e.  If "IGG" If Global is Greater than 0 then this is a valid condition to evaluate.
         If  IGG global var decrements to 0 then also disable this rule.